na-na-hi/renget/archive/sfbf5.md

 \>later find out that he made a new set of armor out of the pieces of my coat!
 \>admittedly he looks sexy as fuck in it but this cannot stand!
 \>NO-ONE rejects the AMAZING and MAJESTIC Kulve Taroth!
-\>decide that as soon as my coat grows back I’m gonna find that sexy little shit and FUCK him into the ground until he LOVES ME
+\>decide that as soon as my coat grows back I’m gonna find that sexy little shit and FUCK him into the ground until he LOVES ME%%

 ---
 ###*Kushala Daora*